 According to the study, the recent spikes in homicides have been caused by a “Minneapolis Effect,” similar to the earlier “Ferguson Effect, directly after the 2015 protests.

-According to another report from the Daily Mail, proactive policing in Minneapolis plunged dramatically following the death of George Floyd last year, even as violent crime soared.
-Traffic stops in the city dropped by 74% and high crime area patrols plummetted by 76%.
+Another report from the Daily Mail describes how proactive policing in Minneapolis plunged dramatically following the death of George Floyd last year, even as violent crime soared.
+Traffic stops in the city dropped by 74% and high crime area patrols plummeted by 76%.

 Anonymous police sources said that the slowdown was due to a massive staffing shortage amid an exodus from the department, and the exodus was due to a fear of becoming the next flashpoint.